 Duty Description Drug dispensing Under state law, only a licensed practitioner or pharmacist is authorized to compound or dispense dangerous drugs used in a research project including those drugs not yet approved by the Food and Drug Administration.
-Drug labeling The Code of Federal Regulations specifies the following labeling requirements for an investigational new drug: The immediate package intended for human use shall bear a label with the statement "Caution: New Drug - Limited by Federal (or United States) law to investigational use" The label or labeling shall not: Drug administration Investigational New Drugs and Dangerous Drugs shall be administered in accordance with any applicable State or Federal Regulations and in accordance with BCM policies or procedures.
-Investigational drugs are to be administered in accordance with the research protocol and in accordance with any other hospital or clinic policy pertaining to the administration of medications.
+Drug labeling The Code of Federal Regulations specifies the following labeling requirements for an investigational new drug: The immediate package intended for human use shall bear a label with the statement "Caution: New Drug - Limited by Federal (or United States) law to investigational use" The label or labeling shall not: According to the Texas Dangerous Drug Act, investigational and dangerous drugs dispensed to or for a subject must be labeled with the: Name and address of the practitioner who prescribed the drug, and if applicable, the name and address of the registered nurse or physician assistant Date the drug is delivered Name or initials and study ID of the subject Drug/placebo: Drug administration • Investigational New Drugs and Dangerous Drugs shall be administered in accordance with any applicable State or Federal Regulations and in accordance with BCM policies or procedures. • Investigational drugs are to be administered in accordance with the research protocol and in accordance with any other hospital or clinic policy pertaining to the administration of medications.